Minneapolis rioters set fire to police precinct

-MINNEAPOLIS — Protesters angered by the death of George Floyd, a handcuffed black man who died while in police custody, gained access to a Minneapolis police precinct on Thursday, the third straight night of violent protests spreading beyond the city.
+A police spokesman confirmed late Thursday that staff had evacuated the 3rd precinct station, the focus of many of the protests, “in the interest of the safety of our personnel” shortly after 10 p.m.
 Livestream video showed the protesters entering the building, where fire alarms blared and sprinklers ran as blazes were set.

-Police appeared to have left the building located in the neighborhood not far from where Floyd died Monday.
-A spokesman didn’t immediately respond to messages left by The Associated Press.
+Protesters could be seen setting fire to a Minneapolis Police Department jacket and cheering.

-In footage recorded by a bystander, Floyd can be seen pleading that he can’t breathe as Officer Derek Chauvin, who is white, kneels on his neck.
+Protests first erupted Tuesday, a day after Floyd’s death in a confrontation with police captured on widely seen citizen video.
+On the video, Floyd can be seen pleading that he can’t breathe as Officer Derek Chauvin, who is white, kneels on his neck.
 As minutes pass, Floyd slowly stops talking and moving.
+The 3rd Precinct covers the portion of south Minneapolis where Floyd died.

+Minnesota Gov. Tim Walz earlier Thursday activated the National Guard at the Minneapolis mayor’s request, but it wasn’t immediately clear when and where the Guard was being deployed, and none could be seen during protests in Minneapolis or St. Paul.
+The Guard tweeted minutes after the precinct burned that it had activated more than 500 soldiers across the metro area.

-Dozens of businesses across the Twin Cities were boarding up their windows and doors Thursday in an effort to prevent looting, with the Minneapolis-based Target announcing it was temporarily closing two dozen area stores.
+Earlier Thursday, dozens of businesses across the Twin Cities boarded up their windows and doors in an effort to prevent looting, with Minneapolis-based Target announcing it was temporarily closing two dozen area stores.
 Minneapolis shut down nearly its entire light-rail system and all bus service through Sunday out of safety concerns.

 In St. Paul, clouds of smoke hung in the air as police armed with batons and wearing gas masks and body armor kept a watchful eye on protesters along one of the city’s main commercial corridors, where firefighters also sprayed water onto a series of small fires.
 At one point, officers stood in line in front of a Target, trying to keep out looters, who were also smashing windows of other businesses.

 Hundreds of demonstrators returned Thursday to the Minneapolis neighborhood at the center of the violence, where the nighttime scene veered between an angry protest and a street party.
-At one point, a band playing in a parking lot across from the police’s 3rd Precinct, the focus of the protests, broke into a punk version of Bob Marley’s “Redemption Song.”
+At one point, a band playing in a parking lot across from the 3rd Precinct broke into a punk version of Bob Marley’s “Redemption Song.”
 Nearby, demonstrators carried clothing mannequins from a looted Target and threw them onto a burning car.
 Later, a building fire erupted nearby.

 But elsewhere in Minneapolis, thousands of peaceful demonstrators marched through the streets calling for justice.